The Starbucks menu is expansive and can be confusing for those who have never visited before.

 Consider adding some toppings to your drink

-You can add toppings to your drink or exchange the toppings that are supposed to come with the drink you want.
+You can add toppings to your drink or exchange the toppings that come with the drink you want.

-Your options are extensive: toppings, drizzles, and cold foam in different flavors.
+Your options are extensive, featuring a range of toppings, drizzles, and cold foam in various flavors.

-Additionally, cinnamon powder and whipped cream can be added to your drink.
+Additionally, you can add cinnamon powder and whipped cream to enhance the flavor of your drink.

 These are the available toppings at Starbucks: